Project status: Closed

-Draft Charter for Carers involved with ACT child protection services
+The Charter for Carers involved with ACT child protection services was released in September 2024.
+Thank you to everyone who contributed.

 About the project

-The ACT Government is developing a Charter for Carers involved with ACT child protection services.
+The ACT Government has developed a Charter for Carers involved with ACT child protection services.
 This is to ensure that carers receive the same level of recognition and support as parents, families, and children within the ACT child protection system.
 It aims to make the system fairer, more accountable, and more transparent for everyone involved.

 In 2024, all three charters will be registered as notifiable instruments, publicly declaring the standards and expectations for all parties, and ensuring long-term public interest and accessibility.